eleda77/eleda77.github.io/docs/vocab_list.md

 **zeugma** - a figure of speech in which a word applies to two others in different senses (e.g. John and his driving licence expired last week)

 **zoetrope** - a 19th-century optical toy consisting of a cylinder with a series of pictures on the inner surface that, when viewed through slits with the cylinder rotating, give an impression of continuous motion

+**zoic** - something that resembles an animal or contains evidence of life